bdipesh/react_starter/README.md

 After setting up your project, consider:

-1. **Add Authentication** - Integrate Firebase Auth, Auth0, or your own solution
-2. **State Management** - Choose Redux Toolkit, Zustand, or Context API
-3. **Routing** - Implement React Router for multi-page navigation
-4. **UI Framework** - Add Tailwind CSS, Material-UI, or Chakra UI
-5. **API Integration** - Set up Axios or React Query for data fetching
+1. **AlreadyConfig** - Configuration of UI, fetch, and state management.
+You can focus on your app idea.
+All things are set here.
-6. **Testing** - Add Jest and React Testing Library
+2. **Testing** - Add Jest and React Testing Library
-7. **CI/CD** - Configure GitHub Actions for automated deployments
+3. **CI/CD** - Configure GitHub Actions for automated deployments

 ## 📚 Resources